MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Remove-MgTeamPrimaryChannelMember.md

 This operation is allowed only for channels with a membershipType value of private or shared.
 This API is available in the following national cloud deployments.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Remove-MgBetaTeamPrimaryChannelMember](/powershell/module/Microsoft.Graph.Beta.Teams/Remove-MgBetaTeamPrimaryChannelMember?view=graph-powershell-beta)

 ## SYNTAX

 ### Delete (Default)